luxumbra/crafted-gatsby/data/projects/archaeoapp.md

 ---
 ### ArchaeoApp

 300% concept, design, development and DevOps handled by myself.
-Currently in development, this is a SPA (Single Page App) being built with _React_, _Bootstrap_ and _Firebase_.
+Currently in development, this is a PWA (Progressive Web App) being built with _React_, _Bootstrap_ and _Firebase_.
 The site is currently hosted with Firebase Hosting.